At a Glance

 - Brian Smith was appointed head of school in 2018, serving as only the fourth headmaster in school history – a unique experience among private schools.

-- Numerous classrooms have been renovated over the years, including the Idea Lab, library, and a state-of-the-art science lab.
+- Numerous classrooms have been renovated over the years, including the Idea Lab, library, and preschool.

 - FPDS students have developed friendships and celebrated childhood with many school traditions dating back to the first year of the school, including Field Day, school plays, field trips, and class parties.